timescale/helm-charts/charts/timescaledb-single/admin-guide.md

 The script is interactive and (if you wish to enable backups) will ask you to enter your values for the pgBackRest S3 config (like bucket, region, endpoint, key and secret).
+It will also ask if you want the script to install the secrets directly.

 #### Credentials